jessicaribeiroalves/devmarket/README.md

 1. We used Rails form helper methods to protect against CSRF (Cross Site Request Forgery) attacks with authenticity tokens.
 2. For user inputs our controllers explicitly check the parameters attributes and our models validate the data before they are saved into the database.
 3. The Devise gem we are using is built on top of Warden which is a separate module and executes before the Rails application is invoked.
 Warden provides cookie handling, verifies the logged in user and allows for restricted access.
 BCrypt encrypts passwords our database.
 4. Credit card information is never stored on our application.
-Sensitive payment details is handled by the Stripe service.
+Sensitive payment details are handled by the Stripe service.

 **Research what your legal obligations are in relation to handling user data.**
-The Privacy Act 1988 defines what *personal information* is e.g. individual’s name, telephone etc. This Act has 13 Australian Privacy Principles (APPs).
+The Privacy Act 1988 defines what *personal information* is e.g., individual’s name, telephone etc. This Act has 13 Australian Privacy Principles (APPs).
 We need to abide by these APPs in the collection and storage of personal information by our app.
 Were this app to grow (over $3million in revenue), in the event of a privacy breach of personal information, we also are subject to the Notifiable Data Breaches Scheme

-Stripe our third party payment processing system also has it owns Privacy Policy and all complaints in Australia for Stripe users have to be heard by Office of the Australian Information Commissioner
+Stripe, our third-party payment processing system, also has it owns Privacy Policy and all complaints in Australia for Stripe users have to be heard by Office of the Australian Information Commissioner